Teacher Retirement System of Texas Buys 10,097 Shares of AdaptHealth Corp. (NASDAQ:AHCO)

-Teacher Retirement System of Texas increased its stake in AdaptHealth Corp.
-(NASDAQ:AHCO – Get Rating) by 99.7% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 20,223 shares of the company’s stock after buying an additional 10,097 shares during the quarter.
-Teacher Retirement System of Texas’ holdings in AdaptHealth were worth $380,000 as of its most recent SEC filing.
+Teacher Retirement System of Texas grew its holdings in AdaptHealth Corp.
+(NASDAQ:AHCO – Get Rating) by 99.7% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 20,223 shares of the company’s stock after purchasing an additional 10,097 shares during the quarter.
+Teacher Retirement System of Texas’ holdings in AdaptHealth were worth $380,000 at the end of the most recent reporting period.

-Other institutional investors also recently bought and sold shares of the company.
-Barclays PLC lifted its position in shares of AdaptHealth by 1,168.2% during the third quarter.
-Barclays PLC now owns 191,275 shares of the company’s stock worth $3,593,000 after purchasing an additional 176,193 shares during the last quarter.
-Victory Capital Management Inc. lifted its position in shares of AdaptHealth by 98.7% during the third quarter.
-Victory Capital Management Inc. now owns 77,083 shares of the company’s stock worth $1,448,000 after purchasing an additional 38,293 shares during the last quarter.
-Oregon Public Employees Retirement Fund bought a new stake in shares of AdaptHealth during the third quarter worth $480,000.
-New York State Teachers Retirement System bought a new stake in shares of AdaptHealth during the third quarter worth $1,567,000.
-Finally, Comerica Bank bought a new stake in shares of AdaptHealth during the third quarter worth $1,262,000.
-86.33% of the stock is currently owned by institutional investors.
+Other hedge funds also recently modified their holdings of the company.
+US Bancorp DE boosted its stake in shares of AdaptHealth by 121.7% in the 2nd quarter.
+US Bancorp DE now owns 2,614 shares of the company’s stock valued at $48,000 after purchasing an additional 1,435 shares during the last quarter.
+Group One Trading L.P. boosted its stake in shares of AdaptHealth by 134.3% in the 1st quarter.
+Group One Trading L.P. now owns 3,720 shares of the company’s stock valued at $60,000 after purchasing an additional 2,132 shares during the last quarter.
+Point72 Hong Kong Ltd bought a new position in shares of AdaptHealth in the 1st quarter valued at about $82,000.
+Captrust Financial Advisors boosted its stake in shares of AdaptHealth by 6,587.0% in the 2nd quarter.
+Captrust Financial Advisors now owns 6,687 shares of the company’s stock valued at $121,000 after purchasing an additional 6,587 shares during the last quarter.
+Finally, CX Institutional bought a new position in shares of AdaptHealth in the 2nd quarter valued at about $188,000.
+Institutional investors own 86.33% of the company’s stock.

 AdaptHealth Stock Performance